How to Become a Kickass Plumber – with PEX

 “How can I profitably maintain or fix up a bargain-priced house for eventual rental or resale, when it costs so much to do things like plumbing repairs?”

-When I was a twenty-one-year-old just beginning an engineering career, I had no desire to become a plumber.
-“A plumber is an old guy with a beer belly who fixes leaky pipes – where’s the appeal in that?”.
+When I was a 21-year-old just beginning an engineering career, I had no desire to become a plumber.
+“A plumber is an old guy with a beer belly who fixes leaky pipes – where’s the appeal in that?”

 Five years later, I was a new homeowner, and a blast of cold weather cracked the pipe that ran to my garden hose faucet.
 I tried to find a plumber, and couldn’t get anyone to return my calls.
 So I had to figure out how to fix it myself.

-Five more years later, I was hiring subcontractors to help build my housebuilding company’s first custom home.
+Five more years later, I was hiring subcontractors to help work on my housebuilding company’s first custom home.
 I gathered bids for the electrical, drywall, furnace, and plumbing work.
 They were all about $12,000, so I assumed all of these jobs were an equal amount of work.

 The electricians worked for a week with a large crew, and provided thousands of dollars of fittings, light fixtures, circuit breakers, and expensive copper wire.
 The drywallers worked even longer and put up tens of thousands of pounds of drywall in all sorts of awkward places, then meticulously plastered and sanded the joints.
-The HVAC crew brought along a high-efficiency furnace and air conditioner, and worked even longer.
+The HVAC crew brought along a high-efficiency furnace and air conditioner, and put in even more hours.

 But the plumber showed up with just one chain-smoking assistant and a few duffel bags of parts and pipes, and had the whole place done in less than a week before presenting me with the $12,000 bill.
 “What the heck?”, I thought, “Why do these guys earn so much money for so little work?”.